enqueuezero/site/concrete-architecture/zeromq.md

 * In main thread, user creates a singleton object **zmq.Context()** holds the global state and is accessible by all the sockets and all the asynchronous objects in worker threads.
 * In worker threads, user creates socket objects from the context.
 Internally, ZeroMQ maintains various objects in each worker thread.
-  * The **TCP Listener** listens for the incoming TCP connections and creates an engine/session object for each new connection.
+  * The **Listener** listens for the incoming TCP connections and creates an engine/session object for each new connection.
-  * The **TCP Connector** attempts to connect to a TCP peer and maintain an engine/session object for each connection.
+  * The **Connector** attempts to connect to a TCP peer and maintain an engine/session object for each connection.
   * The **Engine** is responsible for communicating over the network.
   * The **Session** exchanges messages through pipes.
   * Each **Pipe** is basically a lock-free queue optimized for fast passing of messages between threads.